SAT® Test Policies

 • Privacy screens for the device you’ll take your test with.

-• If your calculator uses electrical outlets, is audible, or has a paper tape.
+• Use of electrical outlets, audibility, or paper tape.

 “Mobile phones and other electronic devices that aren't allowed will be taken from you and kept by the test administration, or you'll have to put them in a backpack away from your desk during the test, even during breaks.”